Putting our residents first

-As the path rises, the road crosses the Grand Union Canal and from here fine views of West London can be seen.
-Note the Canal overspill [on its south side] going into [topping-up] the River Crane; this prevents the locks further down the Canal from flooding.
+- As the path rises, the road crosses the Grand Union Canal and from here fine views of West London can be seen.
+Note the Canal overspill going into the River Crane; this prevents the locks further down the Canal from flooding.
 This watercourse is Yeading Brook to the north of the canal and the River Crane south of the Canal.

 - Continue on the footway, descending to the Grand Union Canal tow path and turn east, through the motorcycle barrier, to Bulls Bridge.

 - The Yeading Brook forms the borough boundary between Hillingdon and Ealing.
 On the towpath, look out for the British Waterways Birmingham/Brentford/Paddington signpost and the Interpretation board.

 13 Mar 2017 at 09:53